Helpful Ways to Support Your Partner With Depression

 Let Your Partner Know That You’re There for Them

 The internal world of a depressed partner is often filled with feelings of self-doubt and worthlessness.
 If you feel that something is amiss with your partner, open the floor for discussion.
 Listen with love and consideration, especially if your partner decides to talk about their depression.
 Ask your partner what he or she needs from you in order to feel supported.
-Being present on a consistent basis is one of the greatest gifts you can give a depressed partner.
+Being present on a consistent basis is one of the greatest gifts you can give a very depressed spouse or partner.

 Get Educated on Their Symptoms